rmonnet/java8-new-features/README.md

 The slides are built using markdown and a minimalist toolset:

-Slides content is in `java7-new-features.md`.
+Slides content is in `java8-new-features.md`.

 The perl script `remark.pl` will convert the markdown file to an html file using [remarkjs](https://remarkjs.com) as the presentation engine.
-The result is a single `java7-new-feature.html` file.
+The result is a single `java8-new-feature.html` file.
 That is all you need to present (as long as you have an internet connection).

-The easiest way to convert to PDF is to print the slides from Google Chrome.
-If the slides look like they are not centered in the PDF, zoom to 200% before printing (ctrl-+ on windows, command-+ on mac).
+There are currently problems converting to PDF.
+This is linked to my choice of a 16:9 ratio.
+It works well on screen but doesn't seem to be compatible with the printers.
+My best results so far is using the ISOB5 format, landscape with 85% scaling.
+(I am suspecting that the CSS layout has specific device size but haven't had a chance to check this out).

 ## Need something more sophisticated